-‘DWTS’ Pro Jenna Johnson Shares Stunning Family Photos From Trip Home To Utah
+'DWTS' Pro Jenna Johnson Shares Stunning Family Photos From Trip Home To Utah

 Dancing with the Stars pro dancer Jenna Johnson shared gorgeous photos with her fans following a trip to Utah.

-The 26-year-old star of the ABC celebrity ballroom competition thrilled her Instagram followers with a “photo dump” following a wintery road trip with her husband Val Chmerkovskiy and in-laws Peta Murgatroyd and Maksim Chmerkovskiy and their young son, Shai.
+The 26-year-old star of the ABC celebrity ballroom competition thrilled her Instagram followers with a "photo dump" following a wintry road trip with her husband Val Chmerkovskiy and in-laws Peta Murgatroyd and Maksim Chmerkovskiy and their young son, Shai.

-In a supersized slideshow shared to her social media page, Jenna was pictured wearing a purple metallic snowsuit as she posed on a snowy hill.
+In a supersized slideshow shared on her social media page, Jenna was pictured wearing a purple metallic snowsuit as she posed on a snowy hill.
 The next shot featured the group posing in front of an amazing ice castle.
 A third entry featured footage of Jenna and Peta wearing matching metallic snowsuits as they shared a tube for a ride down the hill.
-And a fourth pic showed Jenna masked up as she posed with her husband outside of the ski lodge.
+A fourth pic showed Jenna masked up as she posed with her husband outside of the ski lodge.

-An indoor shot showed off a table decorated for New Year’s dinner, and there were a few more pics taken on the slopes.
-In an especially adorable shot, Jenna wore a leopard print sweater as she gave her husband of nearly two years a sweet smooch.
+An indoor shot showed off a table decorated for New Year's dinner, and there were a few more pics taken on the slopes.
+In an especially adorable shot, Jenna wore a leopard-print sweater as she gave her husband of nearly two years a sweet smooch.

 "You have a beautiful state, just gorgeous," one fan wrote.